golioth/reference-design-template/README.md

 If your board includes a battery, voltage and level readings will be sent to the `battery` path.

+> Note: your Golioth project must have a Pipeline enabled to receive
+> this data.
+See the [Add Pipeline to Golioth](#add-pipeline-to-golioth)
+> section below.

 ### Stateful Data (LightDB State)

 The concept of Digital Twin is demonstrated with the LightDB State